Go to Main Body - Battle of Hastings in 1066

 In 1536 came the union between England and Wales, a bill enacted by King Henry VIII which effectively made England and Wales the same country, governed by the same laws.
 In 1542, the Crown of Ireland Act passed in the Irish Parliament established a personal union between the English and Irish crowns, providing that whoever was King of England was to be King of Ireland as well.
 Its first holder was thus, also, King Henry VIII of England.

-King Henry VIII was followed by his 9 year old son Edward VI (1547-1553) with his uncle Edward Seymour as Lord Protector.
-Edward's early sickness and death meant he was followed by his half-sister Mary (1553-1558) who married King Philip of Spain, and then the other half-sister Elizabeth I (1558-1603).
+King Henry VIII, who married three more times, was notoriously overweight and apparently covered with boils (from an earlier untreated injury) when he died in 1547.
+He was followed by his 9 year old son Edward VI (1547-1553) with his uncle Edward Seymour as Lord Protector.
+Edward's early sickness and death meant he was followed by his half-sister Mary (1553-1558) who married her cousin, once removed, King Philip of Spain, but had no children.
+She was followed by the other half-sister Elizabeth I (1558-1603).

 Stuart Dynasty in 1603, the